-Join Timothy Pintello for an in-depth discussion in this video Understanding hardware requirements, part of Basic Installation and Configuration of Windows Server 2012.
+Join Timothy Pintello for an in-depth discussion in this video Understanding hardware requirements, part of Windows Server 2012: Installation and Configuration.

 …Now let's go ahead and…look at some hardware requirements for Windows Server 2012.…Microsoft poses some minimum hardware requirements for Windows 2012.…And those minimum requirements are as follows.…A 1.4 GHz 64 bit processor, 512 MB of RAM,…32 GB of disk space, Super VGA monitor.…Keyboard or mouse, Internet access, and a DVD for purposes of installation.…These are the minimum requirements to run Server 2012.…